Featured Research and Resources

 Advancing data-driven comprehensive planning.

-To satisfy their responsibility to serve as good stewards of their community’s lands, facilities, infrastructure, tribes and Native community leaders must implement a planning function.
+To satisfy their responsibility to serve as good stewards of their community’s lands, facilities, and infrastructure, tribes and Native community leaders must implement a planning function.
 This responsibility also extends to a growing number of programs that need to coordinate their activities and community members who rely on the network of programs to meet their ever-changing suite of needs and opportunities.

 This planning function makes sense of the chaos, prevents conflicting and duplicative efforts and leverages opportunities to enhance efficiency through coordination and collaboration, while both protecting and maximizing the value of financial, cultural, natural and other resources.